Trinity International University of Ambassadors (TIUA)

 Ethical Governance and Honorary Recognition

-Trinity International University of Ambassadors (TIUA), together with its subsidiaries and affiliates—including TIUA School of Business and Trinity International Chaplaincy Institute—upholds the highest standards of ethics, integrity, accountability, and Christian character in all honorary recognitions.
+“Trinity International University of Ambassadors (TIUA) is an affilliate of TIUA School of Business collaborates with legally separate institutions, including Trinity International Chaplaincy Institute (TICI), for mission-aligned programming.
+Each institution operates independently with separate governance, degree authority, and financial structure.”
+Trinity International Chaplaincy Institute—upholds the highest standards of ethics, integrity, accountability, and Christian character in all honorary recognitions.

 As a biblical, Christ-centered institution, TIUA confers honorary degrees as symbolic acknowledgments of individuals whose leadership, service, humanitarian contributions, community impact, and personal character align with the University’s mission of education, empowerment, ministry, and global influence.